Led by Group Executive: Animal Sciences,

 products in South Africa and the region) and producing foot and mouth disease

 and blood vaccines.
-The Institute provides scientific support for Veterinary
+The campus provides scientific support for Veterinary

 Services in effective risk management for quality of life for all in South